nholtz/sanal-book/_build/fundamentals/fbd-eg1.md

-Thats easily close enough to zero.
+$6.25 \times 10^{-13}$ is easily close enough to zero, attributable to normal floating point truncation errors.